LDSSA/curriculum-development/curriculum/01-bootcamp.md

     1. Observational vs. experimental data
     2. Spurious correlation
     3. Examples of can't we infer that A causes B, despite the correlation
-        1. Third factor C causes A and B, i.e., common-causal or confouding variable
+        1. Third factor C causes A and B, i.e., common-causal or confounding variable
         2. B causes A
         3. Bidirectional causation
         4. Coincidental relationships